trueos/pcbsd/src-qt5/docs/preinstall.rst

 If you double-click the :file:`.ova` file on a Windows or Mac system, it will automatically open the image for you in the default virtualization application.

-The first time you open an :file:`.ova` file on a PC-BSD® system, right-click the file, select "Open With", browse to the application to open it with, and check the box "Remember application association for this type of file".
+The first time you open an :file:`.ova` file on a TrueOS® system, right-click the file, select "Open With", browse to the application to open it with, and check the box "Remember application association for this type of file".
 The following example assumes the user has selected :menuselection:`System --> Oracle VM VirtualBox` as the application.

-The first time a PC-BSD® :file:`.ova` file is opened, a screen will open so that you can review the virtual machine's settings that came with the file.
+The first time a TrueOS® :file:`.ova` file is opened, a screen will open so that you can review the virtual machine's settings that came with the file.
 An example is shown in :numref:`Figure %s: Appliance Settings Screen <ova1>`.
 To edit a setting, double-click its name.

 .. _ova1: